 What is ABC Analysis?

-ABC analysis refers to the inventory management technique that is used to identify items that constitute a significant part of the overall inventory value and categorize them into critical, important and moderately important.
-The basic premise of ABC analysis is that every single item in an inventory doesn’t have equal value and demand – some items cost much more than the others.
+The basic premise of ABC analysis is that every single item in an inventory doesn’t have equal value and demand – some items cost much more than others.
 In contrast, some items are used more frequently, and the remaining are a mix of both.
+Therefore, categorizing them according to these parameters based on inventory ABC analysis gives businesses a clearer view of their standpoint.

-How to Perform ABC Analysis?
+How to Perform?

 Typically, companies use the following steps to perform ABC analysis –